 Marketing cookies (third-party cookies: Hubspot, Facebook, LinkedIn) – you can accept these cookies below:

-Grape Up provides automotive software development and consulting services for vehicle manufacturers, mobility providers, and Tier1 suppliers.
-By delivering end-to-end services for building Software-Defined Vehicles, Grape Up enables the most innovative companies to create the software-centric future of the automotive industry.
+Grape Up provides automotive software development services and consulting for vehicle manufacturers, mobility providers, and Tier1 suppliers.
+By delivering end-to-end services for building SDVs, Grape Up enables the most innovative companies to create the software-centric future of the automotive industry.

 Fueling the software-driven transformation in the automotive industry, we help the leading vehicle manufacturers and mobility providers execute the CASE strategy, focusing on Connected Cars and Shared Mobility.
 Together, we constitute value-aligned partnerships based on constant feedback, ownership, and willingness to innovate.
 Developing software for automotive companies, we leverage the Agile Software Production Lifecycle, cloud-native technologies, and Data Science.